Privacy Notice

 As a data subject, you have rights under the law of data protection.
 You have the right to be informed by us about:

-Data protection rules set out certain conditions which must be met for the lawful use of other people’s information.
-We are also obliged to tell you which condition applies to SC/FB and its participants:
+Under data protection rules, there are certain conditions which must be met for the lawful use of other people’s information, and we are obliged to tell you which condition applies to Skills Connect and Future Bright and their participants:

-• Participation in the programme is voluntary and required to read through this privacy notice to ensure you understand how we process your data.
+- Participation in the programme is voluntary, and you are required to read this privacy notice to ensure you understand how we process your data.

 Purposes: Why do we want to use your information?